okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 ### Navigating the Scene View

 The `environment` prefab links a bunch of Maya elements and groups them as a prefab.

+Our environment prefab already has a light associated with it.